Have You Been Unfairly Dismissed? (2020 Update)

-Unfair dismissal is when an employee is dismissed from their job in a harsh, unjust or unreasonable manner.
-The Fair Work Commission is Australia’s national workplace relations tribunal.
-It is important to understand that only a Member of the Fair Work Commission can decide whether your dismissal was unfair.
+If you were dismissed from your job in a harsh, unjust or unreasonable way, you might have been unfairly dismissed.
+If this is the case, your employer might be required to reinstate or compensate you.
+The Fair Work Commission is Australia’s national workplace relations tribunal and deals with cases relating to unfair dismissal.
+It is important to understand that only a Member of the Fair Work Commission can decide whether you have been unfairly dismissed.
+Here, we’ll discuss what unfair dismissal is and how to know when you can make a claim.

 However, in addition to meeting criteria you also need to consider whether you have any grounds for success if you bring your case to the Fair Work Commission.